Getting a Post Office Box in Another City

 2. Select where you want to receive mail, what size mailbox you need and a payment term (choose between a 3-, 6- or 12-month rental period).

-3. Add additional names (if any) to the account so that they can legally receive and pick up mail at the same address.
+3. Add additional names (if any) to the account so they can legally receive and pick up mail at the same address.

 5. After completing the online process, take a printed copy of Form 1093, two acceptable forms of ID and your receipt to the Post Office where the new box is located.